 - You can start investing your spare change (literally) through the convenience of mobile apps such as Acorns and Stash.
 These investment accounts are designed for investing beginners and offer access to investment education along the way.
 A note of caution that the monthly fees can add up, especially if you’re investing a small amount.

 - If you have more money to invest and are ready for a higher level of service, consider using a robo-advisor.
 You provide your goals, timeline and risk tolerance, and the robo-advisor selects and monitors your investments for you.
-Minimum deposit amounts generally range from $500 to $5,000, and you often have access to a financial professional if you need it.
+Minimum deposit amounts vary, and you often have access to a financial professional if you need it.

-- Another easy way to invest is through an employer-sponsored retirement account, if you have access to one.
+- Another easy way to invest is through a workplace retirement savings plan, if you have access to one.
 Think 401(k) and 403(b) accounts.
 Contributions are directly withdrawn from your paycheck, typically with pre-tax dollars, and many employers match contributions, up to a certain amount.

 Depending on your goals and funds available to invest, other options include 529 education plans, health savings account (HSA) plans, individual retirement accounts (IRAs), brokerage accounts and more.

 Want more details on your investment account options?
 Take a deeper dive into how to start investing.

 Investing can seem intimidating at first but understanding these basic concepts can help you begin your journey on the right foot.